Hetty Green: Death and legacy

+Two days after her death, The New York Times paid tribute to Green:

+It was that Mrs. Green was a woman that made her career the subject of endless curiosity, comment, and astonishment...Her habits were the legacy of New England ancestors who had the best of reasons for knowing "the value of money," for never wasting it, and for risking it only when their shrewd minds saw an approach to certainty of profit.
+Though something of hardness was ascribed to her, that she harmed any is not recorded, and victims of ruthlessness are usually audible...That there are few like her is not a cause of regret; that there are many less commendable, is one.

 Green was buried at the Immanuel Cemetery at the Immanuel Episcopal Church in Bellows Falls, Vermont, next to her husband.
 She had converted late in life to his Episcopalian faith so that she could be interred with him.
 Their two children split her estate, which included a ten-year trust for Sylvia administered by Ned.
-They were reported to have enjoyed their wealth more than she had.
-Both came through the Great Depression relatively unscathed by following Hetty's philosophy of conservative buying backed by substantial cash reserves.
-Ned was an accomplished collector with interests in everything from auto racing to science to horticulture.
-He willed his estate to his sister Sylvia, who in 1948 donated his Round Hill, Massachusetts, estate to the Massachusetts Institute of Technology (MIT), which used the property for experiments.
-These included a prototype particle accelerator.
-They used his powerful WMAF radio transmitters to keep in touch with Richard E. Byrd's 1928–1930 Antarctic expedition.

-Sylvia Green died in 1951, leaving an estimated $200 million and donating all but $1,388,000 to 64 colleges, churches, hospitals, and other charities.
+Sylvia died in 1951, leaving an estimated $200 million and donating all but $1,388,000 to 64 colleges, churches, hospitals, and other charities.
 Both children were buried near their parents in Bellows Falls.

-Legacy

-The She-Wolf (1931) and You Can't Buy Everything (1934) was the story of a miserly billionaire businesswoman based on Green.
-She was played by Australian-born actress May Robson.

 Green's former mansion in Englewood, New Jersey was purchased by the Actors Fund in 1928 and currently houses the Lillian Booth Actors Home.

-Sylvia Wilks had no heirs and her fortune was distributed to 64 different charities.
-A partial list of institutions that received distributions is provided below.
+It was demolished in 1959.